How To Make Chickpea Flour

 Two simple methods for homemade chickpea flour (garbanzo bean flour) – an excellent gluten-free flour option for a wide variety of your baking needs.

-Honestly, it’s wonderful learning to make things from scratch and knowing that you have that knowledge forever-more.
+It’s wonderful learning to make things from scratch and knowing that you have that knowledge forever more.
 It also makes you appreciate the food that you’re putting into your body even more – knowing that you have made these ingredients personally.

 In fact, this post contains TWO methods for making homemade chickpea flour: one with dried chickpeas and, my preferred method, using soaked and then dried chickpeas.
 I’ll explain why below.